manatlan/vbuild/README.md

 ## Vue/sfc component compatibility

 All classical JS vue/sfc components are compatibles.
-But now, you can create [python component](https://github.com/manatlan/vbuild/blob/master/doc/PyComponent.md) too.
+But now, you can use [python component](https://github.com/manatlan/vbuild/blob/master/doc/PyComponent.md) too.

 Here is, side by side, the same component (in js, and in python):